ResetSec/.github/profile/README.md

 Here will be our CTF Writeups, Scripts, Codebases, and whatever else makes sense to put here.

-#### If you are a interested in becoming a member of this GH Org, please mention it in the the discord.
+#### If you are a interested in becoming a member of the team or a member of this GH Org, please join us at and mention it in the the discord.
 [The Discord](https://discord.gg/TfAH9zQz)

 In the discord you will see collaboration, upcoming events, links, and general schenanigans.